MaksimenkoKirill/ontologica/README.md

 ---

 *Ready to explore consciousness-based reality?
-Start with [docs/AXIOMS.md](docs/AXIOMS.md) for foundational principles or [DAI/CONCEPT.md](DAI/CONCEPT.md) for practical applications.*
+Start with [docs/AXIOMS.md](docs/AXIOMS.md) for foundational principles or [implementation/tutorials/](implementation/tutorials/) for hands-on examples.*